Gorilla-Lab-SCUT/Fantasia3D/README.md

 # Update log
 **Please pull the latest code to improve performance!!**
+- (2023.08.29)
+  - Skip some unnecessary material prediction processes in geometry modeling, which slightly decreases the training time.
 - (2023.08.22)
   - Note: For situations where the requirement for the number of mesh faces is not high, I recommend using a DMTet resolution of 128 to achieve a balance between quality and generation speed.
 When using a resolution of 128 or less, the generation speed will be significantly faster.
 - (2023.08.20)